dokryconn/Dokters-Prescription/README.md

 #	The `Dokter’s Prescription.EXE` script

-`Dokter’s Prescription.EXE` enables several kinds of shortcuts for Windows and specific programs:
+`Dokter’s Prescription.EXE` enables various kinds of shortcuts for Windows, **Ableton Live** and a few other specific programs:

 - **Ableton Live** - 47 custom shortcuts
 - **Spotify** - 7 custom shortcuts